google/gsocguides/pages/student/18-about_this_manual.md

 Org Admin section) and to write the Students Guide ("Flipping Bits not Burgers").

-An update of the manual was done in January 2017 and what was quite impressive is how few changes had to be made as all of the advice the original authors of this manual still stand today.
+An update of the manual was done in December 2017 and what was quite impressive is how few changes had to be made as all of the advice the original authors of this manual still stand today.